zo0o0ot/speaker-page/content/slides/getting-net-interactive/index.md

  # Credits

 - THAT Conference Cartoons courtesy of THAT Conference, © 2021 THAT® All rights reserved.
+- Picutre of a sad dog courtesy of user pinoyed on flickr.
+Image description: Murray's sad face. - Creative Commons Attribution 2.0 Generic (CC BY 2.0) - https://www.flickr.com/photos/pinoyed/5009440499/in/photostream/
 - "Demo" gif of Yaphit doing tech support comes from "The Orville" created by Seth MacFarlane
 - "Both" gif is from "The Road To El Dorado", Directed by Bibo Bergeron and Don Paul
 - "Looking let me think" gif courtesy of TipsyElves.com